lightningnetwork/lnd/docs/INSTALL.md

 recover the wallet in case of data loss.
 The user should write this down and keep in a safe place.

+More [information about managing wallets can be found in the wallet management document](wallet.md).

 # Macaroons